StanfordSpezi/SpeziDataPipeline/README.md

 > [!NOTE]
-> - Replace 'path/to/your/serviceAccountKey.json' with the actual path to the .json file you downloaded earlier.
+> - Replace "path/to/your/serviceAccountKey.json" with the actual path to the .json file you downloaded earlier.
-> - The 'projectId' is your Firebase project ID, which you can find in your Firebase project settings.
+> - The "projectId" is your Firebase project ID, which you can find in your Firebase project settings.

 ### 2. Fetch and flatten data to retrieve and prepare your data.